UffizziCloud/docs/docs/references/compose-spec.md

     Each volume has a size limit of 1MB compressed.
 Support for larger volumes [is planned](https://github.com/UffizziCloud/roadmap/issues/31).

+    A volume has read+write access by default.
+This means that two or more containers that mount the same volume can safely write to it.
+Alternatively, you may specify read-only access using the `:ro` short sytnax or `read-only` long syntax, as described in this section.

 `volumes` defines mount host paths or named volumes, specified as sub-options to a service.

 If the mount is a host path and only used by a single service, it may be declared as part of the service definition instead of the [top-level `volumes` key](compose-spec.md#volumes-top-level-element).